 There isn't an explicit expectation, nor is it listed anywhere as a formal requirement, but it is understood that you'll complete a Staff Project to get promoted.
 I can't think of any Staff promotion that didn't include a really strong project, typically a multi-person project where the engineer was the Tech Lead.

-A popular recurring idea around reaching a Staff-plus role is that first you need to successfully complete a “Staff project.”
-A project that is considered complex and important enough that the person who completes it has proven themselves as a Staff engineer.
-However popular this idea is, if you’re pursuing a Staff-plus role it’s important to pierce the mythology of these projects and focus on the experiences of folks who’ve walked the path before you.
+A popular recurring idea around reaching a Staff-plus role is that first, you need to successfully complete a "Staff project."
+This is a project that is considered complex and important enough that the person who completes it has proven themselves as a Staff engineer.
+However popular this idea is, if you're pursuing a Staff-plus role, it's important to pierce the mythology of these projects and focus on the experiences of folks who've walked the path before you.

 We'll dig into a few different angles on staff projects: